timuradilev/Blog-v1.0/README.md

-# web-development-blog
+# blog
-A web development blog without any CMS.
+A blog without any CMS.